You may be interested in the:

 - Cycle Nation

-- Cycle proficiency training (Bikeability) - Safer Cyclist Training Scheme (on WSCC website)
+- Cycle proficiency training (Bikeability) - Safer Cyclist Training Scheme - on the WSCC website

 - Cycling for fun